robroi-neo/Snake_DeepQ_RL/README.md

 Enhance or extend the project beyond the scope of the original tutorial by introducing additional features and improvements.

 ### Planned Features
-- Implement a better reward shaping for the model.
+- Improve reward shaping for the model.
 - Implement a second model for comparison
+- Improve state representation

+## Developer Notes
+- patience my child, naa sa mga 150+ pa before mag taas taas ang score
 - Implement a new model first then make them integratable with the gui.
 THEN improve reward shaping

-## Developer Notes
-- patience my child, naa sa mga 150+ pa before mag taas taas ang score

 ### Environment Setup (Conda)